SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 4.0.10**

-It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin.
-This may be useful as a fallback if you still need to use UE 4.24 and/or ES2 but want the other changes above.
-If you want to look at the changes see this [diff against @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2).
+This branch may be useful as a fallback if you need to stay on UE 4.24 and/or ES2 but still want the other changes/improvements of this fork.
+It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin branch.
+You can see the changes made by this fork via this comparison: https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2

 ## Requirements

 - **Windows 11** (10 may also still work)
-- **Visual Studio 2022 (2019 may also still work)** with setup choices:
+- **Visual Studio 2022** (2019 may also still work) with setup choices:
   - Workload ".NET desktop environment"
   - Workload "Game Development with C++".
   - Recommend selecting the latest version of "Windows 11 SDK" (if not already selected by default).
 Older SDK's will probably also work OK but I test with the latest version offered by the installer.